 Athens is one of the best places to be a sports fan.
 Football dominates the fall, creating an energy that lasts from September through the new year.
 On Saturdays, tailgating starts early and ends late, and Sanford Stadium roars with the sound of 92,000 fans cheering on the Dawgs.
 Further, with only an hour and a half drive, it is easy to catch a Braves game or check out Atlanta’s new major league soccer team Atlanta United FC.
 With such diversity and accessibility, culture and community, Athens is a remarkable city to experience.

 We are currently recruiting undergraduate students who are interested in gaining research experience in clinical psychology.
 If you are interested in pursuing a graduate degree in Clinical Psychology the future, it is important to gain lab experience as an undergraduate.
 This experience will help prepare you for graduate school and make you more competitive during the application process.
 Research assistants who work in the CAN lab will be given the types of opportunities that can make them stand out to potential graduate programs, including: training in the administration of computerized affective neuroscience tasks using eye-tracking and psychophysiological recording methods, experience at programming computerized tasks, techniques for processing data from computerized experiments, training in statistical analysis, and opportunities for presenting research at scientific conferences.
 Exceptional students may also complete an undergraduate honors thesis.
 Undergraduates also benefit from professional development workshops held in the lab, which focus on topics relevant to gaining admission to graduate school and pursuing various careers in the field of Psychology.
-Typical duties for undergraduate research assistants include: 1) recruiting healthy control and clinical participants for studies; 2) coding, entering, and scoring data; 3) administering behavioral, eye-tracking, or psychophysiological recoding experiments to healthy participants from the Psychology Department subject pool; 4) attending regular lab meetings.
-Undergraduate students working in the lab for multiple years will assist with schizophrenia studies.
-Students who are motivated, possess good time management skills, and have the ability to commit 10+ hours of their time per week (in blocks of 3-5 hrs) will be a strong fit for the lab.
+Typical duties for undergraduate research assistants include: 1) recruiting healthy control and clinical participants for studies; 2) coding, entering, and scoring data; 3) administering behavioral, eye-tracking, or psychophysiological recording experiments to healthy participants from the Psychology Department subject pool; 4) attending regular lab meetings.
+Undergraduate students working in the lab for multiple years will assist with schizophrenia and psychosis risk studies.
+Students who are motivated, possess good time management skills, and have the ability to commit effort in blocks of 2-4 hrs will be a strong fit for the lab.
 We require a 2 semester commitment and encourage students to apply as early in their undergraduate careers as possible and absolutely prior to the start of their senior year.
 Students may receive course credit for their work in the lab.
 If you are interested in applying to work in the CAN Lab as an undergraduate research assistant, please complete this application form (see button below).
+We encourage persons from diverse backgrounds to apply!